Aeroplane Performance | PPL(A) Performance - EASA & UK CAA

 What aircraft is considered to be a Performance Class B Aeroplane?

-"All aeroplanes powered by propeller engines with a Maximum Operational Passenger Seating Configuration (MOPSC) of 9 or less and a maximum take-off mass of 5700 kg or less."
+The following EASA definition is given: "All aeroplanes powered by propeller engines with a Maximum Operational Passenger Seating Configuration (MOPSC) of 9 or less and a maximum take-off mass of 5700 kg or less."
+To which of the following performance classes does it refer to?

 What is the range of the landing phase?